 A second, and more recent case is that of Toyota’s Yaris advertisement, not an Australian brand per se but created for the Australian market.
 Toyota choose to work with Saatchi&Saatchi, who began by inviting people, via Facebook, to create an ad for Yaris.
 There’s a long story, by Tim Burrowes on Mumbrella, about how the final ad came to be chosen (and it wasn’t from the original Facebook call to action which received no interest) which you can read here.
 Essentially they managed to select something that was puerile, offensive and damaging to the brand.
 As Burrowes points out, advertising agencies need to understand how social media really works and “start learning about it for themselves, rather than using their clients as guinea pigs”.
 Somehow in the rush to use social media, everyone involved forgot about maintaining the integrity of the Toyota brand.

 Finally, a disaster close to our hearts given we’re talking about banking in one of our own online research communities.
-Westpac, within a week, managed to up its interest rate by almost double the RBAs rise, then go on to explain its actions with a naïve animation and poor media performances from its top executives.
+Westpac, within a week, managed to up its interest rate by almost double the RBAs rise, then went on to explain its actions with a naïve animation and poor media performances from its top executives.
 In the past actions like this might have blown over quickly, but with the video available online in so many places, Westpac has not only managed to alienate its own mortgage customers, it’s managed to taint its brand for the wider market.
 And, for all the other banks, Westpac has just delivered a nice Christmas present – by sliding a couple of rungs down the brand reputation ladder.

 Other than providing us with entertainment and ‘oh my goodness’ moments, these brand disasters surely point to a need for companies to stop and think more seriously about creating sustainable and respected brands.
 And not treat customers as monkeys.